Roots of random functions: A framework for local universality: Proof of Theorems and

 \begin{lemma} Let $0<\delta_n, c_2<1$ and let $F_n$ be an entire function with $|F_n(w)|\ge \exp(-\delta_n^{-c_2})$ for some complex number $w$ and $|F_n(z)|\le \exp(\delta_n^{-c_2})$ for all $z\in B(w, 3/2)$.
 Then

 \end{lemma}

 The constant $720^2= 518400$ is for explicitness and plays no specific role.
 Both this and the constant $6$ in the exponent can be reduced but we make no attempt to optimize these constants.
-We include the proof in Appendix \ref{2norm_proof}.
+The proof follows from ideas in \cite{DOV} and is included in Appendix \ref{2norm_proof}.

-The following lemma shows that the $\log$ function satisfies a universality property.
+The following lemma shows that the logarithm function satisfies a universality property.
 It is a variant of a lemma in \cite{TVpoly} and we include the proof in Appendix \ref{logcomp_proof}.

 \begin{lemma}\textbf{(Log-comparability)} Assume that the coefficients $\xi_i$ and $\tilde \xi_i$ satisfy Condition {\bf C1} for some constants $N_0, \ep, \tau$.
 Let $\alpha_1$ be a positive constant and $k$ be a positive integer.
 Assume that there exists a constant $C>0$ such that the random functions $F_n$ and $\tilde F_n$ satisfy Condition {\bf C2} \eqref{cond-delocal} with parameters $\alpha_1$ and $C$.
 There exist positive constants $\alpha_0$ and $C'$ such that for any ${z_1}, \dots, {z_k}\in D_n + B(0, 1/10)$, and function $K:\mathbb{C}^k\to \mathbb{C}$ with continuous derivatives up to order $3$ and $\norm{\triangledown^a K}_\infty\le \delta_n^{-\alpha_0}$ for all $0\le a\le 3$, we have